EENI Global Business School.

 4. With the Muslim Civilization:

-3. Bhutan has a Free Trade Agreement with Bangladesh;
+3. Bhutan has a Trade Agreement with Bangladesh

-4. Mauritius has a Free Trade Agreement (FTA) with Turkey and a Preferential Trade Area with Pakistan;
+4. Mauritius has a trade agreement with Turkey and a Preferential Trade Area with Pakistan

 5. Agreements between civilizations

-1. Asia-Pacific Trade Agreement (APTA) (with Bangladesh, China, South Korea, Laos, Sri Lanka, and Mongolia);
+1. Asia-Pacific Trade Agreement (with Bangladesh, China, South Korea, Laos, Sri Lanka, and Mongolia)

 * This subject presented only major FTA related to the Hindu Civilization.